 Find a good repairer who you trust and have them on your team and committed to helping you out should anything break or need your attention.

-You may have received a fair price when purchasing your property and feel pretty good about your finances currently.
+You may have received a fair price when purchasing your property and currently feel pretty good about your finances.

-However, you need to consider what additional expenses may arise now that you own a new building or house.
+However, it would help if you considered what additional expenses may arise now that you own a new building or house.

 It’s in your best interest to save up and set aside extra money for this property specifically, should any issues pop up that will require your financial backing.
 Be aware that you may receive a fine from local or state authorities if you fail to maintain your property and break any laws as a property owner.